gianscarpe/blog/content/posts/introduction.md

 revolution** is not directly available for event cameras.

-#### Discussion {#discussion}
+#### Solutions {#solutions}

+If you were looking for the Saint Grail of computer vision, look somewhere else.
+They are not.
+Event-cameras are novel, expensive sensors---especially if you are a first-time practitionares in computer vision.
+A huge effort is still required to unlock their potential.
+I want to send this message clearly: everyone can participate.
+Research in computer vision---and in many other fields of compute science---needs fresh ideas.
+What makes event-cameras hard to employ also makes them **exciting**---we are explorer looking for new, more efficient paths.

+What do we need?

+The first thing we need are **data**.
+How could we exploit event-cameras otherwise?
+Dataset collection is boring and hard, but necessary.
+There are other, more interesting paths worth noting.
+The first is **domain adaptation**.
+We could train on simulated dataset; **if it doesn't work in simulation, it doesn't work in the real world real**.
+Simulation could be a game changer in event-base vision; we need standardize, easy-to-use simulators.
+They must be **open-source** as everyone could contribute.

+Scaramuzza and his team developed an open-source simulator ([Rebecq, Gehrig, and Scaramuzza 2018](#org9065f0b)).
+This could be exploit to generate huge amount of publicly available dataset, both with complete simulation or by converting standard computer vision dataset to events data.
+They made their point in an elegant way: they engineered an approach for **reconstructing** gray-scale images from events ([Rebecq et al. 2020](#org6b6e9b5)).
+Their reconstruction is smooth and clear even in impossible conditions---e.g., capturing a bullet moving at 1,000 km/h.
+This should be clear by now: they could only achieve this amazing reconstruction quality using **simulated data** for training.
-; we can group events together and use events as standard frames.
-Events frames can be stacked in tensors and used as input for synchronous deep learning models (e.g., CNN, RNN, ...).
-This approach, however, increase bandwidth and redondancy, and its benefits are limited compared to standard cameras.

--   Asynchronous machine learning models (SNN), and sparse CNN ([Messikommer et al., n.d.](#org95b93c8)) are intersting path of research;
+We can group events together and use events as standard frames.
+Events frames can be stacked in tensors and used as input for synchronous deep learning models (e.g., CNN, ANN, ...).
+Currently, representing events as frames is the most common technique to exploit event-cameras.
+This approach increases, however, bandwidth and redundancy, and its benefits are limited compared to standard cameras.
+Asynchronous machine learning models---e.g., Spiking Neural Network---and sparse CNN ([Messikommer et al., n.d.](#org1b72b27)) are fascinating path of research.

--   Event-cameras capture changes of the scene.
--   How can we exploit event-cameras we small dataset, especially since it's difficult to collect reliable labels with frame rate comparable to event-cameras?
-    -   Open question in event-cameras research.
-We need more data
-    -   We can adopt approaches from **domain adaptation** and train on **simulated dataset**
-    -   Simulation could be a game changer in event-base vision; we need standardize simulators with easy-to-use interfaces
-    -   Scaramuzza developed and open-source simulator.
-This could be exploit to generate huge amount of publicly available da taset, both with complete simulation or by converting standard computer vision dataset to events
-    -   Results reached by Scaramuzza: reconstruction
--   Software: open-source software.
-What about an opencv for event-cameras?
-A of software is collected by RPG Zurich.
+#### WOW papers {#wow-papers}

+I have a dream.
+I hope that, one day, computer vision researchers and practitionares will direct each other to increase the state-of-the-art in meaningful ways.
+To reach such a goal, researchers should take a step down the ivy-tower and toward self-made students and college professors.
+How?
+I believe the first steps are **writing good-quality code** and **summarizing paper for the general public**.

+Open-source doesn't mean **low-quality**.
+Event-based vision is novel, very novel;
+**the opencv for event-cameras** doesn't exist yet.
+The Robotics and Perception Group (the university of Zurich and ETH Zurich) is collecting papers implementation on their [github page](https://github.com/uzh-rpg/event-based%5Fvision%5Fresources).
+[Prophesee](https://www.prophesee.ai/)---a really cool private company---already has a SDK for their event-cameras, but the software is limited to its products.
 Hopefully, we'll have a well-engineered open-source library to work with event-cameras.

-Prophesee already has its SDK, but it's limited to its cameras and it's not publicly accessible
+**WOW papers**---papers worth sharing and knowing---should come **keys on hand**.
+This is mostly not the case.
+I want to change this path, and I'm not alone.
+I'll summarize the most interesting---and occasional, the most badly written---works in dedicated post, to show their strong and their weakness.

+I'll strongly prefer papers with a released implementation.
+Only in code **veritas**.

 #### Conclusion {#conclusion}

-We presented event-cameras and showed their advantages and their limits.
-We discuss how and in what measures event-cameras could change computer vision applications.
-In particular, we focused on application that necessistates low bandwidth, high acquisition rates, and low power consumption.
+I presented event-cameras and showed their advantages and their limits.
+I discuss how and in what measures event-cameras could change computer vision applications.
+In particular, I focused on application that necessistates low bandwidth, high acquisition rates, and low power consumption.
 The range of applications of event-camera is a broad one: from space applications, in which low energy consumption is the key to pack lighter batteries and ultimately save